Nebraska Iowa & Tornado Relief Fund Investments

 Your partner for local impact

 As a trusted leader in community-driven initiatives, UWM is uniquely positioned to assist with relief coordination efforts – ensuring that resources are allocated efficiently and effectively where they are needed most.
-The contributions raised over the last few weeks are being distributed to both local agencies and individuals in need in order to address the diverse impacts of the tornadoes.
+The contributions raised following the devastating storms are being distributed to both local agencies and individuals in need in order to address the diverse impacts of the tornadoes.

 This strategy addresses the severe and extreme devastation experienced by families and neighborhoods.
 It offers flexible and reliable assistance to households facing a very difficult situation, and supports both immediate and ongoing tornado response efforts.
 As needs evolve, UWM remains committed to coordinating and adapting future phases of investment to effectively address emerging challenges.